Preparing a Living Will

 - You can revoke the document at any time.

 - You can authorize organ donations or tissue donations in the document.

 Experts in the legal and healthcare communities resoundingly agree about the importance of creating a living will, or advance health care directive.
 Living wills have been supported by virtually every state in the union, including California, as a proactive measure that can ensure that your wishes are fulfilled.
 If you wish to learn more about living wills, our Orange County estate planning attorney is prepared to provide you with all of the information you need, as well as the assistance in creating a legally valid and precise advance health care directive.

 Estate Planning Lawyer in Orange County

-At Watkins, Blakely & Torgerson, LLP, we help clients throughout Orange County, California understand and create their own advance health care directive.
+At P. Arnsen Blakely, we help clients throughout Orange County, California understand and create their own advance health care directive.
 We have found that clients take pride in making these advance medical care decisions and that they have peace of mind for themselves and their loved ones should these unforeseen medical events happen in the future.
 We have also observed that when a medical situation does occur, the family is relieved at not having to shoulder these decisions alone.
-Contact Watkins, Blakely & Torgerson, LLP to learn more about the ways in which we can be of assistance.
+Contact P. Arnsen Blakely to learn more about the ways in which we can be of assistance.